Instructional Support

 McGuire Scholars Program

 The Robert J. McGuire Scholarship was established in 2015 in support of St. Francis College’s mission to make possible the gift of education and opportunity for our future leaders.
-Thanks to the overwhelming generosity of Mr. Fred Wilpon, former chairman and CEO of the NY Mets, and his wife Judy, as well as other generous McGuire Scholar believers, the program has already provided more than $6 million in scholarships to more than 100 students.
+Thanks to the overwhelming generosity of Mr. Fred Wilpon, former chairman and CEO of the NY Mets, and his wife Judy, as well as other generous McGuire believers, the program has already provided more than $6 million in scholarships to more than 150 students.

-To learn more visit: https://www.sfc.edu/alumni/give/endowedscholarship/mcguire
+To learn more, visit: https://www.sfc.edu/McGuire

 Collegiate Science & Technology Entry Program (CSTEP)

-The St. Francis College Collegiate Science and Technology Entry Program (CSTEP) serves undergraduate students interested in the sciences, health related fields, and careers in licensed professions such as psychology, social work, and accounting.
+The St. Francis College Collegiate Science and Technology Entry Program (CSTEP) serves undergraduate students interested in the sciences, health related fields, and careers in licensed professions such as psychology, social work, (law) and accounting.

 STEM Resource Center